Summer Outdoor 2021

 U12s practice for 70 mins and play 9v9 in a 2*30 mins match.
 Training focuses on ball handling under pressure of the opponent, decision making, passing over distance, finishing.
 More complex FIFA Laws of the Game are explained (eg. offside).

-U14s practice for 80 minutes and play 11v11 for 2*40 mins.
+U13s and older practice for 80-90 minutes and play 11v11 for 2*40 or 2*45 mins, depending on league requirements.
 Main focus is moving the ball quickly and accurately, set plays, more complex play, full FIFA laws of the Game.
 This is when soccer begins.
 Friendships are ingrained among returning players and new kids make new friends.
 The concept of team work is introduced and becomes apparent to all.

 U18s: It’s game time!
 Players in this age group are typically busy with other life-work events but still like to play and stay in shape.
 Players join the MSA Adult league and all games are on local fields.